NoBlackBoxes/LastBlackBox/boxes/intelligence/_resources/template.md

 # The Last Black Box : Intelligence
-In this box, we will learn about intelligence...
+In this box, you will learn about intelligence...

 ## Intelligence{11}
-{descriptions.md}
+{Info:Description}

-{Large-Language-Models.md}
+{Lesson:Large-Language-Models}

 ---

 # Projects
-{projects.md}
+{Project:Some-Project}